The Perfect Ireland Road Trip Itinerary

 From Dublin you could consider doing a tour of Wicklow and Kilkenny on the same day this can be arranged with Wild Rover Tours – the tour includes entry fees and getting to the Wicklow mountains and Glendalough is impossible on public transport.
 The added bonus is that this tour includes a trip to Kilkenny and the cost is 35 euro each it’s a long day but well worth it.

-You will pass through the Wicklow Mountains and see the Guinness lake from a distance of course (it’s where Vikings was filmed), then the Glendalough national park and the ruins of the monastery are just breathtaking.
+You will pass through the Wicklow Mountains and see the Guinness lake from a distance of course (it’s where Vikings were filmed), then the Glendalough national park and the ruins of the monastery are just breathtaking.

 Read Visiting Glendalough here